South Shields Town Hall

 South Shields Town Hall is a Grade II listed building on Westoe Road in South Shields, Tyne and Wear, England.
 It serves as the headquarters of South Tyneside Council.

-The Old Town Hall
+The old town hall

 The first town hall in South Shields was commissioned as a manorial courthouse by the Dean and Chapter of Durham in the Market Place in 1768.
 The design included arcading on the ground floor to allow markets to be held, steps leading to a door on the first floor on the north side and Venetian windows on the first floor on the other sides.
 At roof level there is a square timber turret with a cupola.
 Following incorporation as a municipal borough in September 1850, the new civil leaders at South Shields Corporation acquired the building for use as a town hall in 1855.